rstudio/helm/charts/rstudio-workbench/README.md

 ## Sealed secrets

-This chart supports the use of [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) to allow for storing secrets in SCM and to ensure secrets are never leaked via helm.
+This chart supports the use of [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) to allow for storing secrets in SCM and to ensure secrets are never leaked via Helm.
 The target cluster must include a `SealedSecret` controller as the controller is responsible for converting a `SealedSecret` to a `Secret`.

 To activate the use of `SealedSecret` templates instead of `Secret` templates in the chart, set `sealedSecret.enabled=true` and ensure the following values are all encrypted (the chart does not support mixing encrypted values with unencrypted values):